one-among-us/data/people/shihai4h/page.en.md

 Her grandfather had two sons because of birth control legislations.
 Her uncle (the elder son) had one daughter (her sister); her father had one "son" (her).

-They had a tradition of throwing away the afterbirth for female babies and burying the afterbirth in the center of the courtyard for male babies.
+They had a tradition of throwing away the placenta for female babies and burying the placenta in the center of the courtyard for male babies.
 Therefore, she had an enormous amount of pressure put on her for "extending the family line" ever since her birth.

 Her father was whom we'd call a "traditional father" who follows Machismo.